Last Updated October 15th, 2019

 12.2.
 If you are located outside the United States, your personal information is being transferred to, stored, used, and shared in the United States.

-13.6.
-In compliance with the Privacy Shield Principles, EQUA commits to resolve complaints about our collection or use of your personal information.
-If you are located in the European Union (EU), Switzerland or European Economic Area (EEA), and have a question or complaint regarding data collected in the EU or Switzerland and subsequently transferred to the U.S. under the Privacy Shield Frameworks, the question/complaint should first be directed to the EQUA Legal Department at [email protected] You can also call us at the following number: +1 (202) 999-3819.
+13.4.
+In compliance with the Privacy Shield Principles, Equa commits to resolve complaints about our collection or use of your personal information.
+If you are located in the European Union (EU), Switzerland or European Economic Area (EEA), or United Kingdom, and have a question or complaint regarding data collected in the EU or Switzerland and subsequently transferred to the U.S. under the Privacy Shield Frameworks, the question/complaint should first be directed to the Equa Legal Department at [email protected] You can also call us at the following number:

 15.1.
 In addition to on our website Careers page, you can apply for a job on our websites using LinkedIn and other job search websites.